FindMySchool LogoFindMySchool

 The latest Ofsted inspection, from May 2022, judged the academy to be Good across key areas, and described pupils as safe, supported, and able to learn without disruption.
 Academic outcomes are more mixed, and progress measures indicate that pupils, on average, make less progress than similar pupils in England, so families should weigh both the improvement trajectory and current results when deciding fit.

-Norfolk’s schools information service states that the academy was oversubscribed for September 2024.
-Oversubscription can vary year to year, so it is important to read the published admissions criteria and meet local authority deadlines for the September 2026 transfer round.
+Oversubscription can vary year to year, so it is important to read Norfolk County Council’s current published admissions criteria and meet the local authority deadlines for the relevant Year 7 transfer round.

-FindMySchool data reports an average Attainment 8 score of 38.9 and a Progress 8 score of -0.64.
-The academy’s FindMySchool GCSE ranking is 2,824th in England, which sits below England average on this measure.
+FindMySchool data reports an average Attainment 8 score of 39.1 and a Progress 8 score of -0.64.
+The academy’s FindMySchool GCSE academic ranking is 3,718th in England, which sits below England average on this measure.

 The academy runs an on site provision called Forward Step, intended to support students who find mainstream learning difficult and to help them succeed and reintegrate where appropriate.
 The latest Ofsted report also describes targeted support and intervention programmes linked to assessment and identified needs.